dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 You can connect to the application from the container through the exposed port which would be: <http://localhost:4567/>.
-An error will be displayed since up to now the secret key has not been configured
+An error will be displayed since up to now the secret key has not been configured.

 It can be populated with the following command (be careful to use ">>" so that the output or the echo command will be appended):